Service to Our Neighbors

 Pantry volunteers may perform a variety of tasks; each of those tasks call for grace and friendliness.
 The tasks include unloading and sorting food deliveries, filling grocery bags with food, sorting items of large quantity into smaller portions for distribution, greeting pantry clients, distributing filled grocery bags directly to clients and helping pantry clients with fruit and vegetable selections during their visits.

 You can volunteer for a regular slot to become a part of one of the teams or for shorter-term opportunities to serve.
+View our wishlist for donations here!

 Contact: Paul Herbers